viki-sh/League-Analysis/README.md

 - **Blue** team will pick 2 champion
 - **Red** team will pick 1 champion

-This process ensures each team has equal likelihood of picking a counter; there isnt a "blue team picks all" and then the red team can counter every champion.
-As a result, it is very unlikely to have a PGA of 10, as it would insinuate a team choosing to play against their counter, which is not strategic.
+This format balances counter-picking opportunities, preventing one team from always picking first and the other from always countering.
+As a result, reaching a PGA of 10 is extremely rare, as it would require a team to deliberately choose champions that their opponents counter, which is unstrategic.

 <iframe
   src="uni2.html"